-The academic tutor will be in charge of different tasks including relationships with the host organization.
-For example, they might be responsible for the organization of learning activities and their recognition of credits associated with learning outcomes.
-The academic tutor may also conduct site visits to meet the host organization's tutor, observe the intern at the host organization and ensure that he/she is performing tasks related in the agreement.
-Host organizations should make reasonable arrangements to support visits by academic tutors where requested and appropriate.
+During the internship, the academic tutor will be in charge of different tasks including relationships with the host organization.
+For example, they might be responsible for organization of learning activities and their recognition of credits associated with learning outcomes.
+The academic tutor may also conduct site visits to meet the host organization's tutor, observe the intern at the host